massimobonanni/ServerlessIoT/README.md

 # ServerlessIoT

-Simple IoT sulution that use Durable Entities to store information and status of your devices.
+Simple IoT solution that use Durable Entities to store information and status of your devices.

 ![Architecture of the sample](Documents/Images/Architecture.png)